 Costs include costs, charges and expenses, including those incurred in connection with advisers.

-Crown means the government, a Minister of the Crown, a statutory corporation representing the Crown or another entity representing the Crown.
+Crown means the government, a minister of the Crown, a statutory corporation representing the Crown or another entity representing the Crown.

 Department means the Department of Environment, Land, Water and Planning of the State of Victoria (and its successor under any machinery of government changes as may be implemented) and any reference to the Department shall be read and construed as a reference to the State of Victoria.